Coffee or tea spilled on the carpet

 4. Pour some salt on your carpet’s wound

-Pour some club soda on the stain and leave it for 15 -30 minutes.
-Use a damp cloth, a sponge or even an old toothbrush to absorb both the club soda and the stain!
+Pour some soda water on the stain and leave it for 15 -30 minutes.
+Use a damp cloth, a sponge or even an old toothbrush to get the stain out.
 This method (along with the vinegar trick) is good for removing bad stains like coffee stains and blood stains.

 7. Baking soda and water

-Use some cold water to soak the stained area.
-Use a clean cloth to remove as much of the stain as you can and when no more of it comes out mix 1 part of baking soda with 3 parts of water and apply on the stain.
+If you don't have soda water at home, you can make your own.
+Mix 1 part baking soda to 3 parts cold water and set to the side.
+Use a clean cloth to remove as much of the stain as you can and when no more of it comes out, apply the baking soda mixture on the stain.
 Leave until it dries and then use your vacuum to remove what’s left of the stain.

 8. Hydrogen Peroxide and baking soda